tippi-fifestarr/aptos-npm-mcp/src/resources/how_to_write_an_aptos_dapp.md

 * Modify the front end code to interact with the deployed contract address.
 * Deploy the frontend code to a reliable platform like `Vercel`.
   - Follow the platform best practices on how to deploy the dapp.
-  - Preffer use terminal commands if available.
+  - Preffer to use cli terminal commands if available.

 <!-- * Aptos Build Account Setup and API Key Configuration